tambapps/groovy-shell-user-manual/index.md

 ```

 ### Schedule a script to run
-I introduced the notion of Shell Works, a script that runs on the background.
+I introduced the notion of Shell Works, a script that runs in the background.
 You can also
 schedule it to run later, and/or make it periodic.
-For example, you can write a script to check if
+For example, you can write a script to check every day if
 there are some new articles on your favorite website and notify you about!

 You can learn more about it [here](https://tambapps.github.io/groovy-shell-user-manual/shell-works/)